vskbellala/vskbellala.github.io/content/advising/anki/index.md

 Also, set your [Learn Ahead limit](https://docs.ankiweb.net/preferences.html#scheduler) to a few minutes longer than your learning step (mine is 20 minutes).
 This way, when you only have "orange" learning cards left, you don't have to sit around waiting for the next card to become available just to finish your reviews.

+### Display Order

 {{< figure src="img/displayorder.png" alt="Display Order">}}

 For display order, I like to do new cards after reviews, so I have `Show after reviews` selected.
 I also like to get my learning cards done before reviews, so I use `Show before reviews`.
 For the review sort order, I use `Descending retrievability`.
-This has the most evidence supporting it, and I find that it also helps me get through my reviews more quickly.
+This has [the most evidence](https://www.instagram.com/p/DUudZDviZGi/) supporting it, and I find that it also helps me get through my reviews more quickly.

+### FSRS

 {{< figure src="img/fsrs.png" alt="FSRS">}}

 **USE FSRS.** For a medical student doing a large number of reviews, this is one of the biggest improvements you can make to your scheduling.

+You can read more about FSRS [here](https://docs.ankiweb.net/deck-options.html?#fsrs).
+When using FSRS in Anki, rate the card based on how well and how quickly you actually recalled the answer, not on how difficult the card feels.

+- *Again:* You got any part of it wrong or genuinely forgot it.
+- *Good:* You got it right in a typical/reasonable amount of time.
+- *Easy:* You got it right essentially instantly, without any effort.
+- *Hard:* You got it right, but it took an unusually long time or required significant effort.

+Don't use Hard just because you were close to the correct answer, and don't use Easy just because you never want to see that card again.
+Also, don't choose a rating based on the interval you want.
+Choose the rating that truly reflects what happened during recall.
+FSRS works best when you self-rate honestly.

 My FSRS parameters are in the [TL;DR](#tldr).
 You can use them until you've built up enough review history to optimize FSRS to your own learning.
-I typically optimize my FSRS parameters after every block or shelf exam.
-I recommend starting at 90% desired retention and gradually lower it if the review burden gets too high, down to a minimum of 85%.
+I typically optimize my FSRS parameters after every block or shelf exam (every 4-6 weeks).
+I recommend starting at 90% desired retention and gradually lower it if the review burden becomes too high, down to a minimum of 85%.
 I had to do this during Micro II when my review load became too much.

 In the box below the parameters, make sure it only says `preset:"YOURPRESETNAME"`; do not include `-is:suspended`.
 This ensures suspended cards' review history is still used when optimizing.
 My preset is called `Anking-Justin`, which is why that's shown in the screenshot.

 ### Optional Settings